 3D printing for seals

 3D printing has developed significantly and now performs a crucial role in many applications.
-3D printed products vary from fully functional to purely aesthetic applications; with the most common application being for manufacturing.
-Here we discuss how our engineers use 3D printing to demonstrate a seal concept.
+3D printed products vary from fully functional to purely aesthetic applications – commonly for manufacturing.
+Here we discuss how our engineers use this technology to demonstrate a seal concept.

 What is 3D printing?

-3D printing is typically the more common name used for additive manufacturing.
-This process involves the construction of a three dimensional shape that is designed and generated from a computer aided design program (or CAD).
+The typically common name for additive manufacturing is 3D printing.
+The process involves the construction of a three-dimensional shape designed and generated from a computer aided design program (or CAD).
 The most typical process used for 3D printing is FFF (Fused Filament Fabrication) or FDM (Fused Deposition Modelling).

 What material is suitable for 3D printing?

-The materials used for 3D printing must of course be compatible with the process – these include a range of thermoplastic grades.
+Material compatibility with the process is imperative and a range of thermoplastic grades are used.
 Typical suitable material grades include; Polylactic acid (PLA), Acrylonitrile Butadiene Styrene (ABS), Thermoplastic Polyurethane (TPU), Nylon and Polypropylene (PP).

 The most common grade we use for 3D printing is PLA – for its great strength and stability.
 We’ve also adapted our design process to use more TPU based material grades, as it loosely demonstrates the same properties as elastomer grades and is better for using in prototype programmes where mechanical fit in groove is tested.